20 mins read

 3) Preconstruction

 The preconstruction stage starts once the GC is selected.
-As its name suggests, at this phase, the team ensures that all requirements and preparations are in place before construction can start.
+As its name suggests, in this phase, the team ensures that all requirements and preparations are in place before construction can start.
 It is a fundamental stage in the process as it helps ensure no details are missed that could affect the project later.

-During preconstruction, the GC will:
+During preconstruction planning, the GC will:

 - Conduct a cost assessment that includes construction costs, materials, labor, and services to develop an accurate procurement strategy.